hagerondev/slide_puzzle/README.md

 ## What's this?

 This is an educational puzzle game.
-It is an application that reads a Japanese folktale called Momotaro, and puzzles appear at key points in the folktale.
+It is an application that reads a Japanese fairy tale called Momotaro, and puzzles appear at key points in the folktale.
 By solving the puzzles, the user can continue the story.
 This is a great way for children to develop their linguistic skills through exposure to English, and their mathematical skills through puzzle solving.

 You can try [here](https://puzzle.hageron.com/).

+## Accomplishments that we're proud of
+The fact that we were able to make the design work for both web and apps.

+## What's next for Educational Puzzle Hack
+We are planning to add more stories and promote it as a new educational application.

 ## developer
 - [hagerondev](https://github.com/hagerondev)